kgen-llc/ChromeDevTools.Connectors/avalonia/how-to/readme.md

 1. enable Avalonia Diagnostics via Avalonia.Diagnostics.Diagnostic.IsEnabled switch
 2. Call *EnableChromeDevToolsConnector*  with your own configuration

-You can configure on which port the chrome connecotr is running, the name to display and the favIconUrl when displayed into the chrome://inspect window
+You can configure on which port the chrome connector is running, the name to display and the favIconUrl when displayed into the chrome://inspect window
 You can also configure which are you would like to monitor.
 It is recommended to keep it null for the basic uses cases and do the filtering into the chrome UI.

 ```csharp